-I’m teaching an MBA class in digital marketing this semester at the University of Maryland and I’m discovering an uncomfortable reality — there’s just no good place to start because there’s a wheel of digital marketing.
+I’m teaching an MBA class in digital marketing this semester at the University of Maryland, and I’m discovering an uncomfortable reality — there’s just no right place to start because there’s a wheel of digital marketing.

-Well, obviously teaching the basics of marketing would be the first place to go — segmentation, positioning, marketing mix, etc, — but these are all marketing students, so they know the basics.
+Well, teaching the basics of marketing would be the first place to go — segmentation, positioning, marketing mix, etc., — but these are all marketing students, so they know the basics.

 If you do content marketing first, what about an optimized website, with the right design, plugins, and basic information that is mobile-ready.